Geffrey Davis: Personal life and education

 Davis was born in Seattle, Washington in 1983 and graduated from Stadium High School, a public school in Tacoma, Washington, in 2001.

 Davis earned his B.A. from Oregon State University in 2006.
 As an undergraduate student, Davis first double majored in zoology and photography.
 As an English major at Oregon State, he took creative writing courses from the poets Joseph Millar and David Biespiel and from the fiction writer Marjorie Sandor.

 After taking a year off after graduation, Davis worked at a grocery store until he moved to State College, Pennsylvania, where he received three graduate degrees—an M.A. in English (2009), an M.F.A. in Poetry (2012), and a Ph.D. in English (2014)—from Pennsylvania State University.

 As a graduate student, Davis was enrolled in the MA/PhD track, which focused on studying and writing critically about literature.
 After completing the Master of Arts (MA) degree in English in 2009, the poet Robin Becker, who was a professor of creative writing at Penn State at the time, invited Davis to join the creative writing program in poetry.
 He became dually enrolled in both the PhD program and the MFA program.
 He completed the MFA degree in 2012, under the mentorship of poets Robin Becker and Julia Kasdorf.
 His first book, Revising the Storm, began as his MFA thesis and was revised heavily over the next two years.

 While a graduate student at Penn State, Davis joined Cave Canem Foundation.
 He was a fellow of Cave Canem in 2012 and 2013.

+Geffrey Davis serves as poetry editor for Iron Horse Literary Review.